cucs-python/.github/profile/README.md

-# Python Introductory Courses at Columbia
+# Python Introductory Courses at Columbia University

 This organization collects material for the following introductory Python courses offered by the Computer Science Department at Columbia University: